runningfalcon/runningfalcon.github.io/index.md

 The business intelligence team is the heart of data in the organization.
 We provide all the metrics, insights and reporting/dashboarding required for Fave to run and grow.
 We handle data flow end-to-end from gathering data from different sources all the way to turning that data into insights the business can take action on.

-# Roles We Are Looking For
+# We Are Looking For

 1. **Analysts** with the interest of becoming Scientists